henrylukito/db2/README.md

 `slime.health=100`

-Again if the property doesn't yet exist, it will be created.
+Again if the property doesn't exist, it will be created.

 Add multiple properties: